dhuss42/inception/progress.md

 		-> script now waits until mariadbis setup
 		-> followed installation guid o wordpress config
-	-> changed bind address inside mariadb config to 0.0.0.0 now it allows listens on all interfaces
+	-> changed bind address inside mariadb config to 0.0.0.0 now it allows listens on all interfaces -> finished wordpress configuration
+	-> setting up nginx & php-fpm communication
+		-> nginx config file handles incoming php requests and sends them to php-fpm -> php-fpm listens on correct port to handle incoming requests passed on by ngin

+## ======Day 6======
+	-> created custom config for the communication between nginx and php-fpm -> passing through dockerfile and overwriting the default config -> did some cleaning up
+	-> solves issue with only html appearing
+		-> had to create directories inside wp script for wp_cli cache and give rights -> created user on start